Ad Astra Recovery Services Collections Complaints?

 The BBB has closed 410 complaints against Ad Astra Recovery Services in the preceding three years, with 220 complaints closed in the past 12 months.
 The majority of those complaints allege problems with billing and collection services.Many consumers have also alleged problems with customer service and advertising and sales.
 As of March 2015, the Consumer Financial Protection Bureau (CFPB) has closed 384 complaints against AARS.
 Justia lists at least 13 cases of civil litigation involving Ad Astra.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely AdAstra would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Cases in Federal Court